Skip to content

 Pricing Details

 Public tiers per Tekpon and several third-party listings: Pro at $599/month, Growth at $1,199/month, Enterprise custom.
-SourceForge lists a $199 starter and TrustRadius cites a $239 entry — the entry-level pricing has shifted multiple times.
-G2 reports 5 editions.
+SourceForge lists a $199 starter and TrustRadius cites a $239 entry, so the entry-level pricing has shifted multiple times, and G2 reports 5 editions.
 BridgerPay's own pricing page is not consistently published in 2026, which means the headline numbers come from third-party aggregators.
-Annual billing offered with a discount.
+Annual billing is offered with a discount.
 No free trial per most sources.
-The subscription is on top of a custom per-transaction routing fee that is not publicly disclosed — orchestrator routing fees typically run 0.1-0.5%, and BridgerPay falls in that range based on competitor benchmarks.
+The subscription is on top of a custom per-transaction routing fee that is not publicly disclosed; orchestrator routing fees typically run 0.1-0.5%, and BridgerPay falls in that range based on competitor benchmarks.
 Total cost for an operator running $500k monthly through three PSPs: $599-$1,199/month subscription, $500-$2,500 routing fee at 0.1-0.5%, plus all underlying PSP fees.
-Realistic all-in for the orchestration layer alone: $1,100-$3,700/month at that volume.
-Underlying PSP acquiring fees (1.5-3.5% per card transaction) sit on top and dwarf the orchestration cost.
+The realistic all-in for the orchestration layer alone is $1,100-$3,700/month at that volume, with underlying PSP acquiring fees (1.5-3.5% per card transaction) sitting on top and dwarfing the orchestration cost.
 The orchestrator math only works when the AI routing demonstrably lifts approval rates or reduces costs by more than the routing fee.

 Speed & Settlement